user-1221/home-pa-algo/docs/homepa_algo_walkthrough.md

 4. **Travel-Aware Permutation Search**
    Within each batch we enumerate every ordering (bounded by `permutation_limit`) and pick the sequence that minimises the travel cost from the current gap cursor to each suggestion and, finally, to the last gap’s closing location.

-5. **Gap Assignment with Stretching**
+5. **Gap Assignment (Single Blocks)**
-   The allocator places at least one block for every ordered suggestion.
-If `splittable` is true, additional base-sized blocks are appended until the suggestion’s `total_duration` is satisfied (each block stays at or above the base size).
-Travel time is subtracted as “slack” before and after each block so we never overrun a gap.
+   Each ordered suggestion is inserted as a single contiguous block.
+Travel time into and out of the suggestion is subtracted as “slack”, ensuring we never overrun a gap boundary.

 6. **Iterate Until Gaps Are Full or Suggestions Exhausted**
    Any leftover gap time triggers another selection round with the remaining suggestions.
 We continue until capacity is consumed or no compatible suggestions remain.